 - Activate MFA, backup devices, set secure passphrases and be alert for scams

-The Australian Cyber Security Centre (ACSC), within the Australian Signals Directorate (ASD), leads the Australian Government’s cyber security activities.
-The ACSC brings together capabilities to improve the cyber resilience of the Australian community and help make Australia the most secure place to connect online.
-The ACSC’s services include:
+ASD's ACSC leads the Australian Government’s cyber security activities.
+The ASD's ACSC brings together capabilities to improve the cyber resilience of the Australian community and help make Australia the most secure place to connect online.
+The ASD's ACSC’s services include:

 - the Australian Cyber Security Hotline, which is contactable 24 hours a day, 7 days a week, via 1300 CYBER1 (1300 292 371)